4.0-magnitude earthquake strikes Andaman and Nicobar Islands - ExBulletin

 4.0-magnitude earthquake strikes Andaman and Nicobar Islands

-An earthquake measuring 4.0 on the Richter scale struck Diglipur in the Andaman and Nicobar Islands on Wednesday morning.
+Diglipur (Andaman and Nicobar Islands) [India], Oct 27 (ANI): An earthquake measuring 4.0 on the Richter scale hit Diglipur district in the Andaman and Nicobar Islands on Wednesday morning.

-The National Center for Seismology (NCS) reported that the quake occurred at a depth of 80 kilometers and 90 kilometers south-southeast of Diglipur.

 Sources